cxulo/oxygen-updater-backend/README.md

 - Database schema as used by the test server (mariaDB), contains sample devices and update data.

 This repository does *not* contain:
-- Admin portal (coming soon w/Docker)
+- Admin portal
-- News image uploader for admins (coming soon, needs a few security adjustments)
+- News image uploader for admins
-- Real-time installation dashboard (my React.js sample project, may be added or maybe not)
+- Real-time installation dashboard ([Arjan Vlek](https://github.com/arjanvlek)'s React.js sample project)

 ## Running / building it